DoryAzar/FaceDetectPython/README.md

         print(error)

     ```
- 5. This will start capturing from a video from the webcam and human faces will be highlighted in the video with a blue rectangle surrounding them.
+ 5. This will start a live stream from a webcam and human faces will be highlighted in the live stream with a blue rectangle surrounding them.
- This code can be found in the the `main.py` script that is in the distribution
+ This code can be found in the `main.py` script that is in the distribution

     We will explore more capabilities in the `Let's have some fun` section